oscarolsson94/security/inlämning3.md

 This way, all the potentially harmful characters will be replaced with new characters, whom in turn cannot be inte

 Another way of protecting against this exploit, would be to replace the usage of `innerHtml`, and instead creating your elements with DOM methods together with `textContent`.
-In my opinion, this is a bit tedious as it requires a lot of boiler plate code.
+In my opinion, this is a bit tedious as it requires a lot of boiler plate code and the solution is not very modern.
 Solving it this way would look something like the following:

 ```
 const h1 = document.createElement('h1');
 h1.classList.add("quiz-title");

 const h1Content = 'Quiz: ' + quiz.title;
-if(!quiz.public) h1Content.append("[private]");
+if(!quiz.public) h1Content += "[private]";

+h1.textContent = h1Content;

 const figure = document.createElement('FIGURE');
 figure.classList.add("flag");

-questionNode.appendChild(h1)
+const img = document.createElement('IMG');
+img.src = "/flag?name=" + question.image_path;
+figure.appendChild(img)

+const h2 = document.createElement('h2');
+h2.textContent = question.prompt;

+questionNode.appendChild(h1);
+questionNode.appendChild(figure);
+questionNode.appendChild(h2);

 ```